MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/warehouse-how-to-pick-items-with-inventory-picks.md

 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Sales Orders**, and then choose the related link.
 2. Select the sales order that you want to release, and then choose the **Release** action.

 For production orders, you automatically create the warehouse request for the picking of components, called *flushing*, when the production order status is changed to **Released** or when the released production order is created.
-For more information, see [How to: Pick for Production or Assembly](warehouse-how-to-pick-for-production.md).
+For more information, see [Pick for Production or Assembly](warehouse-how-to-pick-for-production.md).

 After the warehouse request has been created, a warehouse employee assigned to picking items can see that the source document is ready to be picked and can create a new pick document based on the warehouse request.